What Anorexia Taught Me about Guest Blogging

 One question we may actually be asking ourselves is: what relationship does anorexia have with guest posting?

 In order to prove this relationship, I will outline:

 5 Anorexic Mistakes to Implementing a Successful Guest Posting Strategy

-1. Obsession: Just like an anorexic patient who has an obsessive desire to remain thin while engaging in binge eating and crash loss weight programs; many new guest posters tend to have obsessive desire about sending guest post.
+1. Obsession: Just like an anorexic patient who has an obsessive desire to remain thin while engaging in binge eating and crash loss-weight programs; many new guest posters tend to have an obsessive desire about sending out guest post.

 While their aim of driving traffic to their blog is the ultimate desire of any guest posting strategy, pitching guest posts to any blog without regards to the rule and regulation guiding the posting of articles on the target blog is bad.